MaanasPeri23/MaanasPeri23/README.md

 My name is Maanas Peri, and here's a bit about me:
 - I'm a Master's Student at Cornell Tech in NYC 🌃
 - I have a profound passion for IOS development, as well as applying ML to sectors in the fintech, health and fitness, and productivity industries 🚴🏾‍♂️ I'm particularly interested in using product design to guide what I build.
-Check out my personal website to know my development process!
 - I'm a certified Notion fanatic 🎧
 - Go Hawks! 🏈